-As a newly pregnant and aspiring conscientious mother, I had done copious hours of homework to ensure cats and babies could co-exist safely, and I had convinced myself they could.
+As a newly pregnant mum-to-be, I had done copious hours of homework to ensure cats and babies could co-exist safely, and I had convinced myself they could.

 Lucky too, as it would have been a shame to have to leave the bub on the orphanage steps …

-My quiet confidence was shattered though while preparing to leave the hospital with my newborn.
-Running through some dos and don’ts with one of the nurses, she dropped this bombshell, and I quote: “cats kill babies.”
+However, my quiet confidence was shattered while preparing to leave the hospital with my newborn.
+Running through some dos and don’ts with one of the nurses, she dropped this bombshell, and I quote: “Cats kill babies.”

 Fast-forward 12 months: Who was right?
 Here’s what I learned …

 It was more or less happy families, but with extra family

 In the early stages, it’s like The Offspring once sang, “You gotta keep ‘em separated.”

 The domain of newborns includes their cot, their capsule, and their carer’s arms – these are not places to share with pets, and I took extra measures to ensure the cats couldn’t hop into bub’s cot – which I recommend for baby’s safety and your own peace of mind.